-In September 2011, the FASB issued ASU No. 2011-08, "Intangibles-Goodwill and Other" that will allow an entity to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
+In September 2011, the FASB issued new guidance that will allow an entity to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
 Under this amendment, an entity would not be required to calculate the fair value of a reporting unit unless the entity determines, based on a qualitative assessment, that it is more likely than not that its fair value is less than its carrying amount.
-The amendment includes a number of events and circumstances for an entity to consider in conducting the qualitativeassessment.
+The amendment includes a number of events and circumstances for an entity to consider in conducting the qualitative assessment.
 The guidance is effective for fiscal years beginning after December 15, 2011 with early adoption permitted.
-The Company does not expect that the adoption of this update will have a material impact on its consolidated financial statements at this time.
+The Company does not expect that the adoption of this update will have a material impact on its consolidated financial statements.